Chapter 3 of The Starvation Games is here

 Chapter Three End

 Chapter One was completed in a rush and Chapter Two is so brief it seems more like an intermission to me.
 I pretty much just wrote whatever came into my head and put it online, which is why the first part of Chapter One is full of inconsistencies.
-After posting, I was tempted to cut out the contradictory parts but then again, the novels I’m parodying are riddled with them, so I guess my editing glasses are staying off for the time being.
+After posting, I was tempted to cut out the contradictory parts but then again, this is a parody, so it seems only right for the story to be riddled with them, so I suppose my editing glasses are staying off for the time being.
 I may change my mind later.
 Anyway, I’ll do my best to add plenty more plot holes and inconsistencies in upcoming chapters, lol.
 To be honest, the first section of Chapter One still looks a bit of a mess to me, although I’m satisfied with the last part, when Gaylob appears😉 He’s great fun to write, so expect to see more of him😄.

 I intended to complete the fourth chapter before posting Three but I’ll just go ahead and admit I haven’t even started writing Four.
 Instead of writing last weekend, I slept in, ate a lot of snacks and finally got round to watching my Blu-ray DVD of Advent Children Complete.
 Loved it, by the way.
 All I have of Chapter Four so far is a vague idea in my head of the direction I want the story to head in.
 Well, I hope posting today may serve as motivation to get a move on…